What Can You Expect on SAT Test Day? A Complete Guide

 On a similar note, embracing a “growth mindset” (as termed by Carol Dweck in Mindset: The New Psychology of Success) throughout your SAT prep may help maximize your improvement.
 Rather than seeing your skills as fixed, and, therefore, unchangeable, you could embrace the idea that you can continuously learn and develop with effort and persistence.

 Maybe you didn’t understand quadratic equations when you started prepping, but you’ve mastered them now.
-Perhaps you kept running out of time on SAT Reading, but after trying out skimming strategies and taking numerous practice tests, you’ve gotten much faster and more efficient.
+Perhaps you kept running out of time on SAT Reading & Writing, but after trying out skimming strategies and taking numerous practice tests, you’ve gotten much faster and more efficient.
 By believing that you can improve and using failure as an opportunity to learn, rather than as a dead end, you can continuously grow and work towards your goals.

 This growth mindset will help if you encounter a difficult question or section or even if you decide to retake the SAT for a second or third time.
 Ultimately, you can achieve your SAT goals, along with your other academic and personal goals, by truly believing that you can and continuing to put forth your best effort, persistence, and preparation.